This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 There are, however, some good villa options very close to Mallorca hosted by Vida Villas, certainly close enough to take a bus or taxi in and out of the city, or you could opt to stay closer to a beach resort and drive into Palma for day-trips.

 On my recent visit, as I was travelling solo, I found the accommodation options to be pretty affordable in late November.
-I secured private rooms at both the New Art Hostel and Hostal Pinnar for under €30 a night and would happily recommend both.
+I secured private rooms at both the New Art Hostel and another hotel (now closed) for under €30 a night and would happily recommend both.

-For sea views and a bit more luxury, the larger resorts like the Melia (which hosted the conference I visited for), or charming and adult-only El Llorenç Parc de la Mar might be better choices for a romantic city break.
+For sea views and a bit more luxury, the larger resorts like the Melia (which hosted the conference I attended) or the charming and adult-only El Llorenç Parc de la Mar might be better choices for a romantic city break.

 How to get to Palma de Mallorca?